-Please click on the link below to view the Examination Schedule for Spring 2013, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.
-Also, please read the Memorandum below for important information about exams:
+Please click on the link below to view the Examination Schedule for Fall 2013, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.

 Below is some important information about the exam process.
 Please read this memo, along with the Exam Procedures found on the Law School web site (click on Quick Links, then Exams).
 If you have any questions, you should contact the Office of Student Affairs, not your professor.

 Please remember that it is your responsibility to know and to follow strictly the Examination Procedures.
 Failure to comply with the Examination Procedures may adversely affect your grade.

 Scheduled exams are shown in the attached table (use the link above).
 Also shown are the dates and times of Free Slot sessions.
 The examination room schedule will be made available just prior to the exam period.
 Please arrive for scheduled exams at least 20 minutes prior to the start time.

 Two exams that begin within a 30-hour period will be considered a conflict.
 A student with an exam conflict must take one of those exams at its scheduled time and may elect (unless otherwise specified) to take the other exam during a free slot after its scheduled time.
 Having a scheduled exam on each of three consecutive calendar days is also a conflict.